davidschuette/nestjs-file-streaming/README.md

 - Efficient upload / download
 - Very low RAM usage
 - Great for providing large files without storing them in the filesystem
+- Can be used to efficiently stream video files (skipping in the timeline will result in a partial download)
 - Accepts `range` header to support partial downloads

 ## Used packages